Argentina's former detention and torture site added to UNESCO World Heritage list | Politics

 Argentina's former detention and torture site added to UNESCO World Heritage list

-Argentina on Tuesday welcomed a decision by a United Nations conference to include a former clandestine detention and torture centre as a World Heritage site.
+Argentina has welcomed a decision by a United Nations conference to include a former clandestine detention and torture centre as a World Heritage site.

 The former Navy School of Mechanics, known as ESMA, housed the most infamous illegal detention centre that operated during Argentina's last brutal military dictatorship that ruled from 1976 through 1983.
 It now operates as a museum and a larger site of memory, including offices for government agencies and human rights organisations.